-Entrance arches at the ruins at Cluny Abbey in France was the centre of a major monastic movement during the middle ages.
+The ruins at Cluny Abbey in France were once the scene of a major monastic movement during the middle ages.
 The largest Christian building was its church until St. Peter’s Basilica was rebuilt in Rome.
 The site also includes pleasant gardens and a museum with Romanesque artefacts.

 Now the site offers a prestigious heritage, after nine centuries of monastic life including a Museum of Art and Archaeology housing Romanesque sculpture, a Medieval City rich in Romanesque and Gothic houses, two churches and a superb Hôtel-Dieu(hospital) offering a remarkable fresco by Chaimowicz.